No limits with degree apprenticeships

 Degree apprenticeships have blown a hole in tradition when it comes to choosing routes into higher education – that was the message from the AMRC Training Centre for a special BBC Radio Sheffield show about studying at university.

-Head of degree apprenticeship at the training centre, Louise Cowling, was invited to the Shoreham Street studio as part of a Universities Week special broadcast to talk about apprenticeships as an alternative to traditional university courses.
+Head of degree apprenticeship at the training centre, Louise Cowling, was invited to the Shoreham Street studio as part of an Universities Week special broadcast to talk about apprenticeships as an alternative to traditional university courses.

 Louise championed the training centre’s apprenticeship programme which offers three degrees – Maintenance Engineering, Manufacturing Technology and Mechanical Manufacture – combining academic study, work-based learning and skills in the workshop.